A few quiet moments

 Friday morning I pulled the plug, canceled my reservations, apologized to my co-workers whom I was to accompany, and shifted my focus to those more pressing priorities.

 That decision allowed me to awaken this morning to a day of relaxed and infinite possibility, especially with my family in Florida.
 Just the dog and me.
-Both of us took advantage of the beautiful weather for walks, I wrote two blog postings, and I finished migrating this blog from Blogger to Wordpress (not a pretty process but I’m basically there — assuming you’re reading these words).
+Both of us took advantage of the beautiful weather for walks, I wrote two blog postings, and I finished migrating this blog from Blogger to WordPress (not a pretty process but I’m basically there — assuming you’re reading these words).

 It’s also nice to officially express gratitude after an absence of some four months.
 Not that I’ve been ungrateful.
 Just lousy spiritual discipline.